LF3551/yandex-serverless-aiogram-bot/README.md

 ## Steps
 1. First create a bot with telegram "[BotFather](http://t.me/BotFather)" and copy token to your notes

-2. Go to _Yandex Cloud Console_ https://console.cloud.yandex.ru/
+2. Go to <em>Yandex Cloud Console<em> https://console.cloud.yandex.ru/

 3. Create service account in Yandex Cloud with roles `editor` and `serverless.functions.invoker`